Felix-Hz/felix-hz/README.md

 ## About

 - 💻 Code's apprentice.
 In the seek of twisting time with Hooks & Data.
-- 🔍 Interested in the Front-End, and Data Science.
+- 🔍 Interested in Data Science, Full-Stack Web Development, Linux and Cloud technlogies.
-- ⚡ Mediocre musician, low-performance cycler and drunk uncle philosophy.
 - 📍 Buenos Aires, Argentina.